nandoflorestan/bag/README.rst

 - bag 0.9.0 is the last version that supported Python 2.7.
 - bag 1.3.0 is the last version that supported Python 3.4.
 - bag 2.0 requires Python 3.5's "typing" module for gradual typing.
+- bag 2.1.0 is the last version that supported Python 3.5.

 This version of **bag** was published with
 `releaser <https://pypi.python.org/pypi/releaser>`_.